ChaseJacks/HealthPortalSystem/README.md

 ### Running

-Once you're sure you've installed all of the packages, you need to build the application by running `npm run build`.
+Once you're sure you've installed all of the packages, you can run the website.

+Each time you modify the front-end, you need to build the application by running `npm run build`.
 This will create a `client/build` that the backend pulls from.
 You will need to do this each time there are changes to `client/src`.